10 Top Rated Memory Foam Beds You Can Buy in 2017

 Let set things straight.
-I'm a sleep enthusiast who love reviewing mattresses and other sleep products.
 This year I've spent over 100 days and tested over 50 different memory foam mattresses.
-Most of them sucked but these 10 really fit the bill.
+Most of them sucked but these 10 top memory foam mattress for 2017 really fit the bill.

 This is particularly true if you’re shopping for a reliable foam mattress for the first time or after many years.

-After sleeping and reviewing over 30 memory foam mattresses at this point, Sleep Innovations Shiloh is my top pick because of its high-end construct and quality materials – I believe they deliver one of the best memory mattresses available.
+After sleeping and reviewing over 30 beds at this point, Sleep Innovations Shiloh is my top pick because of its high-end construct and quality materials – I believe they deliver one of the best available in the market.

 It’s not the cheapest on the market, but they do offer great value for money.